-All USG organizations shall enact and maintain permanent privacy processes and procedures in adherence with this standard, which includes, but is not limited to, the following principles:
+All USG organizations shall enact and maintain permanent data privacy processes and procedures in adherence with this standard, which includes, but is not limited to, the following principles:

-- 1. Personally identifiable information (PII) may only be obtained through lawful means. - 2.
+- 1. Personally identifiable information (PII) may only be obtained through lawful means or with the consent of the data subject. - 2.
 The purposes for which personally identifiable data are collected must be specified at or prior to the time of collection, and any subsequent use of the data shall be limited to and consistent with the fulfillment of those purposes previously specified. - 3.
-Personal data may not be disclosed, made available, or otherwise used for a purpose other than those specified, except with the consent of the subject of the data, or as required by law or regulation. - 4.
-Personal data collected must be relevant to the purpose for which it is needed.

-5. The general means by which personal data is protected against loss, unauthorized access, use, modification or disclosure must be posted, unless the disclosure of those general means would compromise legitimate USG entity objectives or law enforcement purposes.
+Personal data may not be disclosed, made available, or otherwise used for a purpose other than those specified, except with the consent of the subject of the data, or as allowed by statute or regulation. - 4.
+Personal data collected must be relevant to the purpose for which it is needed. - 5.
+The general means by which personal data is protected against loss, unauthorized access, use, modification or disclosure must be posted, unless the disclosure of those general means would compromise legitimate USG entity objectives or law enforcement purposes.